RobKraft/SQLServerSecurityHugo/content/en/docs/Auth/Authentication.md

 weight: 2
 ---

 Configuring strong authentication for SQL Server might be the most important task a DBA performs.
-Microsoft SQL Server is a very popular target for attacks by hackers, particularly by attempting to guess a password for the account named 'sa' and by using SQL Injection.
+SQL Server is a very popular target for attacks by hackers, particularly by attempting to guess a password for the account named 'sa' and by using SQL Injection.

 {{< alert theme="danger" dir="ltr" >}} **Disable the 'sa' account and never use it!**
 {{< /alert >}}